kubernetes-sigs/container-object-storage-interface-api/README.md

 This repository hosts the API defintion of the Custom Resource Definitions (CRD) used for the Container Object Storage Interface (COSI) project.
 The provisioned unit of storage is a `Bucket`.
 The following CRDs are defined for managing the lifecycle of Buckets:

- - BucketRequest - Represents a request to provision a Bucket
+ - BucketClaim - Represents a request to provision a Bucket
  - BucketClass - Represents a class of Buckets with similar characteristics
  - Bucket - Represents a Bucket or its equivalent in the storage backend